 Section 6.
 Meetings.

 Regular Annual Meeting.
 A regular annual meeting of the Council shall be at such time and place as may be designated by the President of the Corporation.
 In years when a World Congress is held, the annual meeting shall be conducted prior to the General Assembly.
-In other years, the annual meeting shall be held during the meeting of the E-AHPBA Congress.
+In other years, the annual meeting shall be held during the E-AHPBA Congress.

 Special Meetings.
 Special meetings of the Council may be called as deemed necessary by the President to consider the affairs of the Corporation.